betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2.md

 20-30% of full computational load (3-4.5 kFLOPS).
 Apollo's DAP software was the first known use of Kalman filtering for space guidance and first known use of a fully digital control system for a *flying* vehicle.
-It would take 4 developers 3 years and 2000 words of rope core to develop the LM DAP sofware alone.
+It would take 4 developers 3 years and 2000 words of rope core to develop the LM DAP software alone.
 A key optimization realized late in development was that a change in coordinates used in the computations from *body axes* to *jet axes* reduced complexity of the code and increased performance.

 The picture here (above right) shows the complex, non-linear switching logic used by the Kalman filtering algorithm controlling RCS jet firings.
-With a change of a dial on the control panel, astronouts could adjust the filter from *course* to *fine* control.
+With a change of a dial on the control panel, astronauts could adjust the filter from *course* to *fine* control.

 > By early 1965, the basic RCS autopilot functions were laid out, including phase-plane
 > and jet-select logic, a new maneuver routine, and interfaces for the various manual modes.